adam-p/yesterday-i-learned/biology.md

+1. Malaria can potentially damage the liver.
+1. Parasitoids are parasites that eventually kill their hosts.
+1. [Head lice](https://en.wikipedia.org/wiki/Parasitism#/media/File:Male_human_head_louse.jpg) have hairs on themselves
+1. [Phorid flies](https://en.wikipedia.org/wiki/Phoridae) look like fruit flies, and can often be identified by their escape habit of running rapidly across a surface rather than taking to the wing.
+1. "Rheumatism" covers at least 200 different conditions, including articular pain (like arthritis), non-articular pain (like back pain), and various other autoimmune diseases (like gout).
+In other words, rheumatism doesn't mean anything.
+1. "Bubble netting" can refer to whales/dolphins' behaviour of blowing bubbles in the form of rings, trapping krill/prey within, and then ["slurp them bitches up"](https://www.reddit.com/r/gifs/comments/6itivh/kayaking_surprise/dj9ida1/).
+1. The shinbone is just the tibia.
+(Or perhaps "the tibia is just the shinbone.")
+1. Menkes disease is a genetic disease that results in copper deficiency.
 1. [Internally](http://i.imgur.com/8bfl4FA.jpg), elephant legs look like they are on high heels.
 1. Adults are supposed to eat [4.7g of potassium daily](http://www.healthcommunities.com/electrolyte-imbalance/too-much-potassium-too-little-potassium_jhmwp.shtml).
 1. [Dogs have their own version of herpes](https://www.reddit.com/r/WTF/comments/6fqh5e/canine_cpv/).
 It happens so often because they sniff butts so much.